AshkanRafiee/RaheHal/README.md

 > Use Y/y in the Console to Activate the Methods!
 >
 > Use any word except Y/y in the Console to Deactivate the Methods!

+MacOSX
+> Open Terminal and cd to the downloaded file directory and enter "bash linux.sh"
+>
+> Use Y/y in the Console to Activate the Methods!
+>
+> Use any word except Y/y in the Console to Deactivate the Methods!
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.